 It seems that Pitino’s has changed the level of training thus he always get an impressive result.
 There is a long list of tournaments in which he has given his best like America East Regular Season Championship, Big East Regular Season Championship and many others.
 In his career span, he trained teams all the time present surprising performances.
 On account of his quality work, National Association of Basketball Coaches honor him with ‘NABC Coach of the Year’ award.
 Furthermore, thrice time he earned ‘Southern Eastern Conference award.
 For his devotion and dedication, five years ago his name was inducted into Basketball Hall of Fame.

 He is gaining attractive earnings from NBA career.
-Until now in 2019 Rick Pitino has made most of his net worth from his salary as coach.
-At the present times, after his suspension as head coach for the team of ‘Louisville’, he is passing through worst days of his career.
-He is investigating because of fraud and money laundering allegations.
-He is connected with them from last sixteen years.
+Until now in 2023 Rick Pitino has made most of his net worth from his salary as a coach.
+At the present times, he is coaching Iona Gaels teams and surely play a role in improving the players techniques.